Questions & Answers

 Q: It has been mentioned that counter-intuitive flows have a significant impact on the welfare.
 What will be your recommendation on this one?

 A: This is an integral part of the FB system.
 The counter-intuitive flows will relieve congestions in the system, thereby allowing for flows to be induced by market exchanges leading to an overall higher socio-economic welfare.

 Q: ID in CWE is not functioning well, what preventative measures are being done in the Nordic methodology to not end up in the same situation?

-A: The CWE region applied DA left-over capacity as initial capacity for the ID market, when they went live with the FB DA system.
-This is not what is foreseen in the Nordic region.
-Indeed, a dedicated capacity calculation based on updated input data is foreseen.
+A: When the CWE region went live with the FB DA system, they applied DA left-over capacity as initial capacity for the ID market, without having a dedicated ID capacity calculation based on updated grid models.
+CWE is in the process of having a dedicated ID capacity calculation.
+This is what is foreseen in the Nordic region as well: after the ID gate opening, a dedicated capacity calculation based on updated input data (D-1 CGM) is to be performed.
 This should prevent some of the claimed issues mentioned for CWE.

 Q: Is it true that the optimal solution (in terms of welfare), referred to, holds only for the spot market?